Chronostasis

-A common occurrence of this illusion is known as the stopped-clock illusion, where the second hand of an analog clock appears to stay still for longer than normal when looking at it for the first time.
+A common occurrence of this illusion is known as the stopped-clock illusion, where the second hand of an analog clock appears to stay still for longer than normal when first looked at.

 This illusion can also occur in the auditory and tactile domain.
-For instance, a study suggests that when someone listens to a ringing tone through a telephone, while repetitively switching the receiver from one ear to the other, it causes the caller to overestimate the temporal duration between rings.
+For instance, a study suggests that a caller who listens to a ringing tone through a telephone while repetitively switching the receiver from one ear to the other may overestimate the temporal duration between rings.

 Mechanism of action

 Overall, chronostasis occurs as a result of a disconnection in the communication between visual sensation and perception.
 Sensation, information collected from our eyes, is usually directly interpreted to create our perception.
 This perception is the collection of information that we consciously interpret from visual information.
 However, quick eye movements known as saccades disrupt this flow of information.
 Because research into the neurology associated with visual processing is ongoing, there is renewed debate regarding the exact timing of changes in perception that lead to chronostasis.
-However, below is a description of the general series of events that lead to chronostasis, using the example of a student looking up from his desk toward a clock in the classroom.
+However, below is a description of the general series of events that lead to chronostasis, using the example of a student looking up from their desk toward a clock in the classroom.